ryman1/keeweb-wiki/Engineering.md

 Pending tasks and unsolved problems
-- [ ] use new electron-builder.build :boom:
+- [ ] use new electron-builder.build :boom: :bomb:
 - [ ] implement updating electron if it's too old but don't download it on each update :bomb:
 - [ ] check signatures in web version when it's possible
 - [ ] remove dropbox lib and use v2 endpoints